Matkicail/Bank-Market-Data/README.md

 ```

 ## Running
-In the front end, just double click on the index which will take you to a browser where you can submit the data contained in the `example.csv` file.
+In the `frontend` folder you will find `index.html`, just double click on the index which will take you to a browser where you can submit the data contained in the `example.csv` file.
 This file is just one example from the validation data set the model was trained on, which I took out.
 However, it provides a simple showcase of the model's predictions.
 Additionally, you can click on the explained link to see why the model made that prediction.